PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timeseries.md

 Like in the pyMCDs class, for memory consumption and processing speed control, we can specify if we want to load microenvironment data and graph data from the snapshots we later on analyze.
-Additionally, we can specify, if for first even want to load data at all, or if we only want to load the output xml file list, which we will see, can be maipulated before actual data is loaded.
+Additionally, we can specify, if for first even want to load data at all, or if we only would like to load the output xml file list, which we will see, can be manipulated before actual data is loaded.

 By default, all data from all snapshots is loaded.
-Side note: for path, in general, unix (slash) and windows (backslash) notation will work.
+Side note: for paths, in general, unix (slash) and windows (backslash) notation will work.

 ```python
 import pcdl  # the physicell data loader library